 Every books by Paulo Coelho teach valuable lessons for adults through the interesting happenings of his protagonists.
 This story does the same.
-However the lesson taught borders on relationship counseling and sexual education.
+However, the lesson taught borders on relationship counseling and sexual education.
 It was just as compelling and effective as it was uncomfortable.
 Uncomfortable in the sense that the information being learned as one reads each chapter is not theirs to have.
-He accomplishes this through the less than innovative approach of journal or diary entries, but nevertheless, it is striking how moving it is to read the sexual and romantic discoveries of a conventional young lady.
+He accomplishes this through the less than innovative approach of journal or diary entries, but nonetheless, it is striking how moving it is to read the sexual and romantic discoveries of a conventional young lady.

 First Published: 1990

 Brida canvases a beautiful story about an Irish girl, her quest, relationships, love, magic and knowledge about it.
 Brida is a tale of love, passion, mystery, and spirituality from a master storyteller.
 Paulo Coelho wrote Brida right after The Alchemist, and it launched his career as an international novelist.

 After having read several of Paulo Coelho books, Brida is my favorite by far.
 Combining elements of magical realism with character development and prose that somehow feels more non-fiction than fiction, Brida is the story of a young woman slowly coming to the realization that she is a witch through the study of the Tradition of the Sun and the Tradition of the Moon.
 She finds her way with the guidance of two teachers, a magus who teachers her to trust in the goodness of the world, and a witch who teaches her to dance to the music of the world.